Walking

 Community Benefits

-Walking as a form of transportation can have beneficial consequences for communities.
-Less driving helps relieve congestion and well-designed landscape and residential density will improve air quality more than will additional roadways.
+Walking as a form of transportation is beneficial to communities.
+Less driving helps relieve traffic congestion and improve air quality and the health of individuals.
 Regulatory and design strategies, including traffic-calming measures, sidewalks, bike paths, underpasses or tunnels help make communities safer for pedestrians and bicyclists.

-• Never step off a curb suddenly.
-Although pedestrians have the right of way, yield to traffic closest to you and start crossing only when it is safe.
+- Never step off a curb suddenly.
+Yield to traffic and start crossing only when it is safe.

-• Wait to cross the street until the "walk" symbol appears.
-As long as you enter the crosswalk with the "walk" signal, you may take as long as necessary to finish crossing.
-Traffic must continue to yield to you.
+- Wait to cross the street until the “walk” symbol appears.
+As long as you enter the crosswalk with the “walk” signal, you may take as long as necessary to finish crossing.
+Traffic must continue to yield to you while you’re in the crosswalk.

-• Make eye contact with drivers before stepping off the curb.
-Thank them for yielding to you with a friendly wave.
+- Make eye contact with drivers before stepping off the curb.

-• Motorcycles and bicycles must yield to pedestrians.
-Pedestrians should be aware of bicycles and motorcycles, just as they are of cars.
+- Motorcycles and bicycles must yield to pedestrians.
+Pedestrians should be aware of bicycles and motorcycles.

-• Most vehicle/ pedestrian accidents happen at night.
+- Many vehicle accidents involving pedestrians happen at night.
 Wear light-colored or reflective clothing when walking at night and carry a flashlight.

 Report Needed Sidewalk Repairs

 As part of its on-going maintenance program, the City replaces damaged sidewalks, curb and gutter and miscellaneous concrete items.
-You can help by reporting damaged concrete on City property and rights-of-way -- contact us.
+You can help by reporting damaged concrete on City property and rights-of-way by submitting a Service Works request.

 After you report the damaged concrete, City staff will use the Concrete Rating Manual to evaluate the severity level of the damage and prioritize the repair.